-Our condensed consolidated financial statements as of and for the year ended December 31, 2023 have been prepared under the assumption that we will continue as a going concern for the next 12 months.
-Our management concluded that our recurring losses from operations and the fact that we have not generated significant revenue or positive cash flows from operations raise substantial doubt about our ability to continue as a going concern for the next 12 months.
-In addition, the Term Loan with Woodforest, with an outstanding principal balance of which is \$12,654,867 as of February 9, 2024, matures on March 29, 2024 and unless the Property is sold prior to the Term Loan maturity date at a price that will allow us to repay the outstanding amounts owed under the Term Loan in full we will not have sufficient funds to pay the Term Loan when due.
-In addition, if a sale of the Facility is not consummated at a price at or above the outstanding balance under the Term Loan we do not expect to have sufficient funds to repay the Term Loan upon its maturity.
-There can be no assurance that we will be able to sell the Facility or that we will be able to sell the Facility for an amount that will allow us to repay all outstanding amounts under the Term Loan.
-Our auditors also included an explanatory paragraph in its report on our financial statements as of and for the year ended June 30, 2023 with respect to this uncertainty.
+Our condensed consolidated financial statements as of and for the year ended March 31, 2024 have been prepared under the assumption that we will continue as a going concern for the next 12 months.
+Our management concluded that our recurring losses from operations, the upcoming maturity of the Term Loan, and the fact that we have not generated significant revenue or positive cash flows from operations raise substantial doubt about our ability to continue as a going concern for the next 12 months.
+The Term Loan with Woodforest, with an outstanding principal balance of which is \$12.7 million as of May 13, 2024, matures on May 15, 2024 and unless the Property is sold prior to the Term Loan maturity date at a price near or above the outstanding payable to Woodforest, or the Term Loan is favorably restructured, we will not have sufficient resources to support operations through the first quarter of Fiscal.
+There can be no assurance that we will be able to sell the Facility or that we will be able to sell the Facility for an amount near or above the outstanding amounts under the Term Loan and not create a deficiency claim.
+We are evaluating a potential transaction based on current interest in the Facility which would minimize cash outlay and allow us to have a cash runway for at least 12 months from the date of the filing of this Quarterly Report.
+However, there can be no assurance that the Company will be successful in implementing.
+The report of our auditors on our financial statements as of and for the year ended June 30, 2023 also included an explanatory paragraph with respect to this uncertainty.
 If we continue to experience operating losses, and we are not able to generate additional liquidity through a capital raise or other cash infusion, we might need to secure additional sources of funds, which may or may not be available to us.
-If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to further scale back or discontinue the development of our product candidates or other research and development initiatives, restructure our Company including a further work force reduction, or initiate steps to cease operations or liquidate our assets.
+If we are unable to raise additional capital in sufficient amounts or on terms acceptable to us, we may have to further scale back or discontinue the development of our product candidates or other research and development initiatives, or restructure our Company including a further work force reduction.